WoodlandsTech/election/README.md

 1. Message that results not found
 2. Advise checking spelling on registration card.
 3. Provide link to MoCo Election site for checking registration
+4. Allow entry / edit of names on this page?
+Or automatically jump back to index if results are bad adding error?

 ### Footer